How to secure your website from today’s online threats, hackers, and risk

 If you are using a WordPress site, you can download free security plugins from the official WordPress repository.

 Install an SSL certificate

-SSL certificates are used to encrypt data in transit between the client (web browser) and the host (firewall or webserver).
-This can help ensure the information is not intercepted and is sent to the right server.
+SSL certificates encrypt data in transit between the client (web browser) and the host (firewall or webserver).
+They ensure the information is not intercepted and sent to the correct server.

-Some types of SSL certificates like extended validation SSL or organization SSL provide an additional layer of credibility since it allows visitors to see your organization’s details and validate that you are a legitimate entity.
+Some types of SSL certificates like extended validation SSL or organization SSL provide an additional layer of credibility and allows visitors to see your organization’s details and validate that you are a legitimate entity.

-If you have not taken any steps to secure your website, now is the best time to do so.
+If you have not taken any steps to secure your website, now is the best time.
 Keep in mind that a secured website will not only protect your visitors but your business, reputation, and revenue as well.

 By Anthony Tisara.
 Follow the team on Twitter @mybizniches